Jewish views on homosexuality: Homosexuality in the Torah

 The Book of Leviticus refers to male homosexual sexual practices twice (JPS translation):

 Several commentators believe that the verses specifically condemn the practice of sodomy (i.e. anal intercourse between two males).
 Rabbinic thought supports this view, condemning homosexuality as an example of "unnatural intercourse" compared to the "natural intercourse" between non-related men and women.
-Intercourse in both scenarios only occur if penetration exists.
+Intercourse in both scenarios only occurs if penetration exists.

 Deuteronomy 23:17 tells followers: "None of the daughters of Israel shall be a kedeshah, nor shall any of the sons of Israel be a Kadesh."
 This has been interpreted as prohibiting the "sons of Israel" from serving as a homosexual temple prostitute in a pagan cult.

 Rabbinic Jewish application and interpretation of these verses

+Penetrative male homosexual relations

+The most severe prohibition regarding homosexual activity pertains specifically to penile - anal sexual intercourse between two males.
+This is the only homosexual act explicitly banned in the Torah - according to traditional rabbinic commentary, as well as the only homosexual act punishable by death, and the only one which renders the engagers divinely excommunicated (kareth).
+The act is regarded as a type of giluy arayot - the most strictly forbidden class of illicit sexual relations.

 Prohibitions for homosocial interaction

+Affectionate touch - negiah

 The laws of negiah prohibit affectionate touch between an unmarried man and woman (except close relatives), because this touch is considered "approaching" a forbidden relationship.
 As gay male sex is included in the category of arayot along with other sexual prohibitions, the prohibition of negiah would seem to also apply between two gay men.
 Nevertheless, some sources raise the possibility that the law may be more lenient for two men than for a man and a woman.
-The consensus seems to be that touch between gay men which involves sexual desire is rabbinically forbidden, while touch which does not involve sexual desire is permitted.
+The consensus seems to be that touch between gay men which involves sexual desire is rabbinically forbidden, while touch which does not involve sexual desire (homoaffectivity) is permitted.